See my new Defensive Computing blog at CNET.com

 When I was learning Java, it was annoying that there was no simple easy way to determine which version of Java was being used by a web browser.
 At the time Microsoft was distributing its own JVM.
 As they are no longer doing so, the issue expanded into whether Java is even installed at all.
 Thus, this web site.

-This web site does not address stand-alone Java programs that run outside the scope of a web browser and a web page.
+This site does not address stand-alone Java programs that run outside the scope of a web browser and a web page.
 That's another story.
 So too is the JDK (Java Developers Kit) which is only of interest to Java programmers.

 Java programs run under the control of a Java Virtual Machine.
 The JVM is aware of both its vendor and version.
 There is a Java function call (aka "method") that returns this information to a Java program.
 The pink box displayed in Method 1 is logically owned by a Java applet.
 That is, all the pixels in the pink box are displayed by a simple Java applet that I wrote.
 This applet gets the current JVM version and the name of the company that created the JVM and displays it.
 The full source code of this applet is shown below.